 Corona and plasma treatment are both forms of electrical surface treatment.
 They use the power of electrical energy to change the chemical properties of material placed within an energy stream.
 This stream of electrically loaded molecules causes an intensified reaction with the material resulting in better wettability and stronger bonding traits.
 Electrical surface treatment is highly suitable for three-dimensional polymer parts, thin film, rubber profiles, glass labware, metal parts, coated paperboard and thicker materials such as foam and solid sheets of material.

 When this phenomenon is contained inside an electrically grounded chamber, an air stream can be introduced to this chamber to force the plasma outwards in a controlled fashion and onto materials in a process called plasma treatment or atmospheric plasma treatment.
-However, when an insulator is placed between the two electrodes, the avalanche effect is avoided and the result is a cloud of ionized air.
+However, when an insulator is placed between the two electrodes, the avalanche effect is avoided and the result is a cloud or arc of ionized air.
 This ionized air – Corona Discharge – can now be used for the surface treatment of a wide number of materials that show poor or no adhesion properties to media such as printing inks, adhesives, etc.

 What’s the Difference Between Corona & Plasma Treatment?